abhinav2304/weather/README.md

-# Raspberry Pi DHT Sensor and Weather Display
+# Raspberry Pi Weather Display

 This project displays indoor temperature and humidity from a DHT sensor and outdoor weather data (temperature, humidity, wind speed) from the Open-Meteo API on a Raspberry Pi with a 7-inch HDMI LCD (H) display.
 It features a graphical user interface using Pygame, including gauges, a clock, and a calendar.